falcosecurity/falco-website/content/docs/installation.md

 ### GKE

-Google Kubernetes Engine's (GKE) default operating system for worker node pools is Container-Optimized OS (COS), a security enhanced operating system that limits access to certain parts of the underlying OS.
-Because of these security enhancements, Falco cannot insert its kernel module in order to process events for system calls.
-COS does provide the ability to leverage eBPF (extended Berkeley Packet Filter) to provide the stream of system calls to the Falco engine. eBPF is currently only supported on GKE and COS.
+Google Kubernetes Engine (GKE) uses Container-Optimized OS (COS) as the default operating system for its worker node pools.
+COS is a security-enhanced operating system that limits access to certain parts of the underlying OS.
+Because of this security constraint, Falco cannot insert its kernel module to process events for system calls.
+However, COS provides the ability to leverage eBPF (extended Berkeley Packet Filter) to supply the stream of system calls to the Falco engine. eBPF is currently supported only on GKE and COS.

 #### Enabling eBPF Support

-Falco can be configured to use eBPF by setting the environment variable `SYSDIG_BPF_PROBE` to an empty value (ie., `SYSDIG_BPF_PROBE=""`).
-When this environment variable is set, the `falco-probe-loader` script will attempt to download the kernel headers for the appropriate version of COS, and then compile the appropriate eBPF probe.
+Falco can use eBPF with minimal configuration changes.
+To do so, set the `SYSDIG_BPF_PROBE` environment variable to an empty value: `SYSDIG_BPF_PROBE=""`.
+Setting this environment variable will trigger the `falco-probe-loader` script to download the kernel headers for the appropriate version of COS, and then compile the appropriate eBPF probe.
 Alternatively, you can set `SYSDIG_BPF_PROBE` to the path of an existing eBPF probe.

 If using Helm, you can enable eBPF by setting the `ebpf.enable` configuration option.
 ```shell